Nunavut Population 2019

 Nunavut is very sparsely populated with a population of just 33,000 and a population density of 0.02 people per square kilometer (0.052 per square mile).
 This was, however, an 8.3% increase on the 2006 census; a much higher increase than the average increase across Canada.
 The growth rate has slowed down more recently with an increase from 2013 to 2014 of 0.8% bringing the total number of people today to 36,408.

 Cities in Nunavut

-Most people who inhabit Nunavut today are residents of the province’s capital city of Iqaluit.
+Most people who inhabit Nunavut today are residents of the territory’s capital city of Iqaluit.
 Iqaluit is home to around 7000 people.
-This town is the center of the province but is still relatively small with a very different feel to the rest of Canada.
+This town is the center of the territory but is still relatively small with a very different feel to the rest of Canada.
 There is a cosmopolitan feel to the area and there is a wonderful and unique cultural and artistic life in Iqaluit.
 Cost of living is high and you will also not find alcohol for sale – permits are required to fly it in for personal consumption.
 Most perishable goods are also flown in from the mainland and many items are subject to a mark-up in cost because of this.

 Nunavut Population Growth

 Although Nunavut boasts a youthful population it does have a high unemployment rate – 13.5% in 2013 – but set to reduce to 11.4% in 2014.
 Sadly, many native Inuits are leaving the area for better economic prospects elsewhere.
-The main industries in the province are resources and fishery, following government employment.
+The main industries in the territory are resources and fishery, following government employment.
 Also contributing to the local economy are exports, tourism and Inuit art.
 Nunavut is increasing its economy and reported a GDP of $1.75 billion in 2010 which was an increase of 11.4% on the previous year.
 Experts predict a rise of 9.2% in future years.